Roger-luo/YAAD.jl/README.md

 Every operation will directly return a `CachedNode`, which constructs a computation graph dynamically without using a global tape.

+**NOTE**: This project is for self-use at the moment, it will be a place for me to do AD related experimental coding, I don't guarantee the consistency and stability between versions (different version can be in-compatible).
+For practical usage, I would suggest you try `Flux.Tracker` or `Zygote`.
+They may have better performance and are aimed to be non-experimental projects.

 ## Usage

 It is simple.
 Mark what you want to differentiate with `Variable`, which contains `value`